ROOFING INSURANCE FAQ – ALL THE ANSWERS YOU NEED

 SHOULD I SHOP FOR THE CHEAPEST PRICE IF ROOFING INSURANCE IS REPLACING IT SO I CAN POCKET SOME OF THE MONEY?

-No matter the amount of your quote or the quality of the roof you receive, you are still required to pay your deductible.
-Therefore, a lower-cost option will cost you the same as a higher-quality one.
+Insurance providers have made changes to combat fraud, significantly altering the pay-out process.
+Today, regardless of your quote or roof quality, you’re required to pay your deductible.
+This means a lower-cost option costs the same as a high-quality one.

 WHAT IS THE IMPACT OF FILING A CLAIM?